What does a forensic musicologist do?

 Critical listening and transcription.

-Musicologists are actually looking for melodies, sequences or strings of notes in the context with their harmonic accompaniment, melodic arcs, instrumental or orchestrational features, the similarity of form, lyrics if there are any, conventions, and unconventionality, and anything we can bring to bear in the service of getting closer to truth.
+Musicologists are actually looking for melodies, sequences, or strings of notes in the context with their harmonic accompaniment, melodic arcs, instrumental or orchestrational features, the similarity of form, lyrics if there are any, conventions, and unconventionality, and anything we can bring to bear in the service of getting closer to the truth.

 With gross similarity laid out, the musicologist can analyze more qualitatively.
 Beyond the sheer “amount of similarity” we might discern, “are these likely or unlikely similarities?”
 Because, of course, the more unlikely they are, the more they substantiate the unlikeliness of coincidence: the more “probative of copying” the similarities are.
 This is certainly the stuff of musical expertise itself.
 Arriving at meaningful values for likeliness or unlikeliness is complex.
 Lots of data needs to be considered and knowledge brought to bear to arrive at such a judgment and we can’t summarize music theory and history here.